UW-THINKlab/Mobility-Analysis-Workflows-tutorial/README.md

 This step is to work with Docker using your own PC.
 ### 1.2.
 Download Docker images
-A Docker image is a read-only template that contains a set of instructions for creating a container that can run on the Docker platform.
+A Docker image is a read-only template that contains a set of instructions for creating containers that can run on the Docker platform.
-To work with MAW, we need to download the related Docker images by running:
+To work with MAW, we need to download the relevant Docker images by running:
 ```
 docker pull uwthinklab/maw_gui:v2
 docker pull uwthinklab/maw_containers_1:v6